 Our experienced estate planning lawyers in Leesburg, VA and Florence, KY can identify and implement the tools that will work to protect you and your family both throughout your lifetime and after you have departed this life.

 We understand the emotional challenges that sometimes come with managing major life events, but our skilled team is prepared to provide the compassionate guidance you need to achieve your goals and move forward.

 Our Estate Planning Services

 Whether you are new to estate planning or have existing documents, we are ready to offer comprehensive and personalized assistance.
-After listening to your concerns, we will explore all relevant solutions and walk you through what each tool can accomplish.
+After listening to your concerns, our team of Leesburg estate attorneys will explore all relevant solutions and walk you through what each tool can accomplish.

 Our estate planning attorney in Leesburg, VA can assist you with:

 - Wills - In your last will and testament, you can specify who will receive your property, who will take care of your minor children, and who will oversee the estate administration process.
 Every adult should create a will and update it throughout their life.
 Wills must be properly witnessed and signed to be considered enforceable.
 We can help you draft, modify, and validate your will.